 African Studies

+Asia Pacific Studies

-European Studies
+Celtic Studies

-Language & Linguistics
+European Studies Language and Linguistics

 Latin American Studies

-Middle Eastern Studies
+Middle Eastern Studies.

-Typical degrees for which the benchmark will be a useful reference
+Other degrees for which the Subject Benchmark Statement is a useful reference

-The benchmark will be of value for programmes that include a proportion of language-related studies, where the language component is a 'minor' subject or a pathway, accounting for less than one third of the student's final degree.
+The Subject Benchmark Statement will be of value for programmes that include a proportion of language-related studies, where the language component is a 'minor' subject or a pathway, accounting for less than one third of the student's final degree.
 In some cases the degree title indicates this minor focus, typically by using the preposition 'with' or the adjective 'international' or 'European'.

 The number of possible combinations is potentially very large, and the following titles are offered as examples:

-Accounting with French (or German or Spanish and so on) Advertising and Marketing Communications with Language Biochemistry with Study in Continental Europe Business and Management (International Route) Business with Urdu Chemistry with Spanish (or French or German and so on)
+Accounting with French (or German or Spanish and so on)

+Advertising and Marketing Communications with Language

+Biochemistry with Study in Continental Europe

+Business and Management (International Route)

+Business with Urdu

+Chemistry with Spanish (or French or German and so on)